Time To Rethink Vitamin D Supplementation?

 Why is that?

 Vitamin D can be viewed as a vital biomarker that reflects the amount of natural light absorbed into your 'nutritional' intake.
-Just as essential nutrients like B12 and iron are necessary in our diet for optimal health, natural sunlight is equally critical to our well-being, nourishing the body in ways that go far beyond traditional nutrients
+Just as essential nutrients like B12 and iron are necessary in our diet for optimal health, natural sunlight is equally critical to our well-being, nourishing the body in ways that go far beyond traditional nutrients... just like whole foods are always better than single form ingredients!

 The thing is, supplementing Vit D is NOT the same as CREATING IT YOURSELF (well, we always require the help of light to make it ourselves but you know what I mean!)